flomotlik/blog/_posts/2013-04-30-BDD-With-Cucumber.markdown

 image: http://blog.codeship.io/images/23-04-2013-TT-from-TDD-to-BDD/200x200_tt_from-tdd-to-bdd.jpg
 ---
-![Illustration testing tuesday: Tests make software](/images/23-04-2013-TT-from-TDD-to-BDD/codeship_tt_from-tdd-to-bdd.jpg) This is the third episode of our new *Testing Tuesday* series.
+![Illustration testing tuesday: Tests make software](/images/23-04-2013-TT-from-TDD-to-BDD/codeship_tt_from-tdd-to-bdd.jpg) This is the third episode of our new *Testing Tuesday* series and our first screencast.
 Every Tuesday we will share our insights and opinions on the software testing space.
 Drop by every Tuesday to learn more!

+<iframe src="http://player.vimeo.com/video/65160463" width="548" height="343" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-## Behavior-driven development with Cucumber
+## BDD with Cucumber

 [Cucumber](http://cukes.info/) lets you write your feature in natural language and develop them behavior-driven afterwards.
 It is written in Ruby, but you can also use it with several other languages, including the Java Virtual Machine, Python and PHP.
 Check out the [Wiki](https://github.com/cucumber/cucumber/wiki) to find out more.